Disneyworld and Disneyland fans dream of returning to big theme parks, but what future will they have in a world that has gone through a pandemic?

-The US authorities sent guidelines this week for the eventual reopening of parks in the city of Orlando, Florida.
+The American authorities sent guidelines this week for the eventual reopening of parks in the area of the city of Orlando, Florida.

 This is a multi-stage plan that in the current context seems risky and premature, but it was clearly conceived with a perspective vision.